thanhpt0105/media-stack/README.md

 3. Configure your preferred AI provider (OpenAI, Ollama, etc.) and API key.
 4. Recommendarr will analyse your Jellyfin library and provide personalised suggestions.

+### Bazarr
+1. Open http://localhost:6767 and set up an admin account.
+2. **Settings → Apps**: Add Radarr and Sonarr.
+   - Radarr: URL `http://radarr:7878`, API key from Radarr.
+   - Sonarr: URL `http://sonarr:8989`, API key from Sonarr.
+   - Paths: `/data/movies` and `/data/tv`.
+3. **Settings → Subtitles**: Add providers like OpenSubtitles (with credentials).
+4. **Settings → Languages**: Create profiles (e.g., English) and assign to series/movies.
+5. **Settings → Options**: Enable automatic search/download/scan.

+### FlareSolverr
+- No UI setup needed; it runs as a helper for Jackett.
+- Accessible at http://localhost:8191 for status checks.

+### Jackett
+1. Open http://localhost:9117 and set up an admin account.
+2. **System → FlareSolverr**: Enable and set URL to `http://flaresolverr:8191`.
+3. **Indexers**: Add indexers (e.g., 1337x, TorrentGalaxyClone).
+4. Test each indexer to ensure it works with FlareSolverr.
+5. In Prowlarr, add Torznab indexers using Jackett's feed URLs.

 ---

 ## Directory Structure